minnojs/minno-quest/src/0.0/basics/create.md

 }
 ```

-So if we want to take randomize the order in which our pages got activated we'd write something like this:
+To randomize the order of the presentation of the pages from our previous example, we'd write something like this:

 ```js
 API.addSequence([